ruggable/tap-google-analytics-v4/README.md

-# `tap-google-analytics`
+# `tap-google-analytics` Meltano Plugin [Hotglue Variant]

-GoogleAnalytics tap is a Singer tap for extracting data from the [Google Analytics Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v4/).
+`tap-google-analytics` tap is a Singer tap for extracting data from the [Google Analytics Data API (GA4)](https://developers.google.com/analytics/devguides/reporting/data/v1).
 It produces JSON-formatted data following the Singer spec.
+This tap is produced by [Hotglue](https://gitlab.com/hotglue), with the addition of Google Sevice Account autorization provided by [@connor-ruggable](https://github.com/connor-ruggable).

 Built with the [Meltano SDK](https://sdk.meltano.com) for Singer Taps and Targets.